Automattic/wpcom.js/readme.md

 $ node index.js
 ```

+Finally open a browser and load the page pointing to http://localhost:3000

 ## Test

 Create `data.json` file into `test/` folder to can run the tests.
 You can copy